glitchdotcom/Pupdates-CMS/README.md

 ## TL;DR: My recommendation is to use Stripe *NOW*

 Let's use Stripe before it costs us too much to switch everything to it later.
 Stripe integrates with Xero and Avatax, so I don't really see any problem on the Finance side of things, even though Liz may have a word on this.
-From a developer point of view, is like comparing slings with bazookas, an AMC Pacer with a Ferrari, a shirt with a rag: you might *like* the first ones more, but the second ones *are* just **better**.
+From a developer point of view, is like comparing slings with bazookas, an AMC Pacer with a Ferrari Portofino, a rag with a shirt: you might *like* the first ones more, but the second ones *are* just **better**.

 Let's see why I recommend Stripe.

 ## Recurly benefits

-Apparently it has a very nice admin dashboard.
+- Apparently it has a very nice admin dashboard.
 Nothing I care about since I don't understand anything there, but I do understand that's very effective for the business side of things.
 However, I don't think that the Stripe dashboard is going to be _a lot_ less powerful.

 ## Recurly issues so far